microsoft/Distilled-Sentence-Embedding/README.md

 --no_parallel
 ```

-Note: To use the AllNLI dataset (a combination of the MNLI and SNLI datasets) with the given code, you can simply create a folder where the downloaded GLUE datasets are and
+Note: For our code to work with the AllNLI dataset (a combination of the MNLI and SNLI datasets), you simply need to create a folder where the downloaded GLUE datasets are and
 copy the MNLI and SNLI datasets into it.

 ### 4. Create the Logits from the Finetuned BERT
-Execute the following command to create the logits which will be used for distillation from the BERT model we finetuned.
-The run parameters match those from the previous step and
+Execute the following command to create the logits which will be used for the distillation training objective.
+Note that the bert_checkpoint_dir parameter
-need to be adapted according to the directories and task used.
+has to match the output_dir from the previous command.
 ```
 python run_distillation_logits_creator.py \
 --gpu_id 0 \